cucumber/cucumber-node/README.md

 ### Arrow functions

-There's no reliance on `this` in your step and hook functions to access state, since we pass a context object as the first argument to all functions.
+There's no reliance on `this` in your step and hook functions to access state, since we pass a context object as the first argument to those functions.
 This means you're free to use arrow functions as you normally would in JavaScript.